 Finding the dates of your ancestor's major life events gives you a framework on which to hang the other information you have about them.

-Such records also may give you information that confirms that a child was born to the family and died between the census years, thus informing you of its existence which you might not have known before.
 There is usually more information to glean from a vital records search than purely name of the individual and a date - often the parents' names, the location of the event, and other information is available too.

 To remain organized you will need some forms on which to record the data for each birth, marriage, and death.
 You need to keep the sourcing information about each registration.
 You will also need to have to-do and done lists to be a guide for your searches.